Why is my cat pooping outside the litter box? A vet's guide

 1. Consult your vet

-To get to the bottom of what’s making your cat poop outside the litter box, the first step is a visit to your veterinarian.
-Your veterinarian will perform a full head to tail physical examination, and may recommend some additional diagnostic testing such as radiographs (x-rays) or evaluation of a fecal sample.
+To get to the bottom of what’s making your cat poop outside the litter box, the first step is a visit to your vet.
+They will perform a full head to tail physical examination, and may recommend some additional diagnostic testing such as radiographs (X-rays) or evaluation of a fecal sample.

 These tests will help your veterinarian rule out common causes for pooping outside the litter box and, hopefully, achieve a diagnosis for your cat.